hollowdoor/get-html-assets/README.md

 get-html-assets in an EventEmitter.

-This module gets information for scripts, styles, and images.
+This module gets the information for assets from html file markup external links.

+### Types of files it looks for

+* scripts
+* styles
+* images

 It optional gets the contents of the files, or creates read streams for them.

+For now get-html-assets will not read images, but will still create streams for them.

 Usage
 -----

-When the read option is set there will be a `content` property with the file text set on the file data object of those file types.
+When the read option is set there will be a `content` property with the file text set on the file data object of those file types. :)

 ```javascript
 var GetAssets = require('get-html-assets');